 Imagine four weeks of acupuncture, saunas and hot tubs.
 There are yoga, Pilates, meditation and tai chi sessions, too.
 And don’t forget the massage therapists, stretch therapists and chiropractors at your disposal.
 Oh yeah, and sleep, lots of sleep.
 It’s mandatory.
 Sounds like a blissful all-inclusive vacation, doesn’t it?
-Except there’s no mile-long white-sand beach or five-star hotel.
+Except there’s no mile-long white-sand beach where we ride on inflatable kayak sit on top or five-star hotel.
 No sun tanning, sipping margaritas or napping on lounge chairs.
 Just a gym and a long summer of training ahead.

 When NHLers start training in the off-season, they don’t begin by pounding out squats, deadlifts and bench presses.
 Heck, they usually won’t lift anything for three or four weeks.
 After eight months or more of hockey, they’re so beat up that strength and conditioning coaches like Matt Nichol and Ben Prentiss spend up to a month just rebuilding their bodies.
 All those massages, yoga sessions and therapists are just part of the initial process of taking these broken-down jalopies and turning them into finely tuned machines again.

 “A guy that plays an average number of minutes who doesn’t make the playoffs, he’s still going to show up at the start of the summer beaten, battered and bruised, probably malnourished and lacking sleep and all the rest of that,” said Nichol, who trains the likes of Tyler Seguin, Wayne Simmonds and Mike Cammalleri.
 “The focus of the first part of the summer is just getting healthy.”
 And those are just the guys whose seasons end early.